Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 ### What You Will Learn

 - How to access current Session object in Streamlit
-- How to load data from Snowflake Marketplace
+- How to load data from [Cybersyn](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) on the Snowflake Marketplace
 - How to create Snowpark DataFrames and perform transformations
 - How to create and display interactive charts in Streamlit
 - How to run Streamlit in Snowflake